 Although GST helped the Malaysian government to collect RM44bil for the country, this type of tax wasn’t people-friendly in many ways.
 The scope of SST is relatively narrower, which suggests it could only provide RM23bil in the form of annual tax collection.

 However, the best part of SST relates to its ability to offer considerable relief to the people.
-To draw a clear comparison between GST and SST, just take a look at the comparison chart given below.
+To draw a clear comparison between GST and SST, just look at the chart below.

 |Comparison Chart- GST VS SST|